-When used for hockey, the Berry Events Center has an Olympic-sized ice sheet measuring 200 feet by 100 feet.
-When rigged for basketball, the court sits on protective flooring which is placed over the ice, providing an additional courtside seating for 500 fans.
-Conversion from hockey to basketball is completed in approximately five hours.
+When used for hockey, the Berry Events Center houses an Olympic-sized ice sheet measuring 200' x 100'.
+When set for basketball, the court sits on protective flooring placed over the ice, providing additional seating for 500 fans.
+Conversion from hockey to basketball is completed in five hours.

 The Berry was the site of a 2003 ISU World Cup Short Track Speedskating events where two world records were set.
-It also held the 2006 U.S. Short Track Speedskating Championships, which served as the Olympic Trials for the U.S. Team that competed at the Torino Winter Games.
+It also held the 2006 U.S. Short Track Speedskating Championships, which were the Olympic Trials for the U.S. Team that competed at the 2006 Winter Games.

 Also designed to host concerts and community events, the Berry Events Center is equipped with moveable theatrical rigging and lighting.
-Some of the entertainers to recently perform at the Berry have been Maya Angelou, Dierks Bentley, Bill Cosby, Earvin “Magic” Johnson, and Jason Mraz.
+Some of the entertainers to perform at the Berry Events Center include Maya Angelou, Dierks Bentley, Earvin “Magic” Johnson, and Jason Mraz.